eewang/eewang.github.com/source/_posts/2013-09-12-thoughts-on-windy-city-rails.markdown

 categories:
 ---

 I have the good fortune to be in Chicago today and tomorrow for the <a href="http://www.windycityrails.org/" target="_blank">Windy City Rails</a> conference.
 The NYT was kind enough to pay for me to fly here and attend the conferece, and I'm sure it helps that I can crash with my brother in the south Loop rather than get a hotel room.
+Whenever I can get the chance to come back home and see my family and friends, I try to jump at the opportunity.

-Here are some thoughts on the most interesting talks I heard today.
+Here are some thoughts on the most interesting talks I heard on WCR Day 1.

 <!--more-->

 #### <strong>"Functional Principles for Ruby Developers"</strong> by <a href="https://twitter.com/jessitron" target="_blank">Jessica Kerr</a>

 Functional programming is pretty much a black box to me.
 I've heard a lot about it and know about the languages that implement it, but don't quite understand how it works or what the tradeoffs are compared to the more familiar object-oriented programming paradigm.
 As a Scala and Ruby developer, Jessica spoke about the core tenets of functional programming, and how they can be applied to Ruby and Rails.
+Her talk was the one I found most insightful and helpful for me personally on Day 1, and I liked how she used a simple, self-contained example (a Ruby script to calculate the total price of a set of data on books in .csv format) that demonstrated in code the broad themes she touched on.

 <em>Data In, Data Out</em>